xjtuyanshi/CarND-Traffic-Sign-Classifier-Project/README.md

 For the thrid image, it doesn't provide the correct results at all .
 None of top5 results matches the actual result.
 ![alt text][image10]

 For the forth image, it doesn't provide the correct results at all .
 The 3rd result is the correct one.actual result.
-The differnce between the five probs are not large.Feels like the model is hesitating when make the decision.
+The difference between the five probs are not large.Feels like the model is hesitating when make the decision.
 ![alt text][image11]

 For the fifth image, it doesn't provide the correct results  .
-The 4th result is the correct one.actual one but with nerarly 0 probs.
+The 4th result is the correct one.actual one but with nearly 0 probs.
 ![alt text][image12]

-All other images' top 5 prbs can be found in the folder ./test_images/
+All other images' top 5 probs can be found in the folder ./test_images/